 How to Get a Job as a Paramedic

-In this economy, many unemployed workers are considering becoming an EMT because of the relatively attainable training requirements.
-But there is still a nationwide shortage of EMTs and paramedics.
 Scott Matin, a longtime paramedic and a member of the National Association of Emergency Medical Technicians board of directors, says one of the best ways to land a job is to begin as a volunteer to gain experience.
-"The advantage is they have experience, which makes them much, much more marketable," Matin says.
+“The advantage is they have experience, which makes them much, much more marketable,” Matin says.
 Another way to boost your chances is to dabble in teaching.
 Matin says teaching is an important part of the job as an EMT or paramedic, so hiring managers will look for general experience as an instructor on your resume.
 Gaining additional certifications beyond your training program and qualifying for the more-rigorous national EMT license (rather than simply the state-level license) will also give you an edge.
+There is still a nationwide shortage for EMTs and paramedics, so jobs exist for those who are well qualified.

 Interview Questions Submitted by Real Paramedics